 Indigenous peoples’ rights

-The government failed to reform the National Parks and Wildlife Conservation Act 1973, which does not meet international standards.
+The government failed to reform the National Parks and Wildlife Conservation Act 1973, which did not meet international standards.
 Indigenous people, evicted from their ancestral lands during the establishment of national parks and conservation areas, remained landless and continued to live in informal settlements facing risks of further forced evictions.
-The authorities failed to allow their return, or provide them with alternative land and livelihoods, compensation, or access to protected areas for fishing, grazing and gathering food, medicinal herbs and firewood.
-Farmers whose lands came within the boundary of the Bardiya National Park as a result of the Geruwa river changing its course continued to be denied access to their lands some three decades later.